alexdangelo/travel/_posts/2020-03-26-panama-city-florida.md

 ![](https://www.alexdangelo.com/travel/assets/uploads/2020-03-26 pedal-boat-massalina-harbor.jpg)

-We're in Panama City, Florida for a short stay on a boat docked in the harbor.
+We're in Panama City, Florida.
+We're staying on a boat docked in the harbor of a bayou which connects to the Gulf of Mexico.
+It has two bedrooms.
+One about 10'x10', pretty good size, and the other is much smaller but had two small beds.
+It's like being in a rustic RV, everything is made out of wood but is also well-used and in different states of disrepair.
+But I think what's you'd expected from being on a boat.

 ![](https://www.alexdangelo.com/travel/assets/uploads/2020-03-26-panama-city-florida-boat-stateroom.jpg)